For the complete documentation index, see llms.txt.

 • Direct access: https://libraries.cgr.dev/javascript

-To change the packages, run the yarn command again.
-This forces an updated of all packages from the new registry and regeneration of the lock file.
+To apply the registry change, run the yarn command again.
+This forces an update of all packages from the new registry and regeneration of the lock file.

 Now you can proceed with your development and testing.